José Vega Santana: Remi the clown

 In 1983, Vega and the group received an offer from local T.V. producer Tommy Muñiz to work in "Channel 7".
 The channel gave them their own children's show.
 During this time they also recorded an album with songs composed by Vega.
 They have the distinction of being the first "cultural clowns" to create new children's songs in Puerto Rico.

 During the time that Vega wasn't acting in his clown character, he sang and composed songs for the group Haciendo Punto en Otro Son.
 Vega composed "Mi Son", a song that summarized the band's journey from the first album until the last studio album Llegaremos.
 He participated in the group until the live album, Punto Final (1986).
 He also did a solo of one of his compositions called "Personajes".

 In 1985, Vega developed a new concept in children's television, which he called Chiquimundo, and whose main objective was to educate children.
 This show was also transmitted on "Channel 7" and was produced by Rafo Muñiz (Tommy's son).
 "Remi" was joined by the clowns "Colorina" and "Cascabel".
 The show was an instant hit with the children and their parents in Puerto Rico.

 In 1986, the three clowns recorded an album for children which became a local hit.
 Vega joined forces with the musician Pedro Rivera Toledo and produced the theater production of El Soldadito de Plomo (The Little Lead Soldier) in which Vega played the leading role.

 Singing career

-In the year 2000, Vega was selected to represent Puerto Rico in the international song festival known as the OTI which was celebrated in the city of Acapulco, Mexico.
-In the festival he sang one of his compositions Con Una Canción (With A Song) and won first place as "Best Singer".
-He also won a second place prize for "Best Composer".
-The last time a Puerto Rican had received a distinction in the "OTI" festival was in 1980, when Rafael José won as "Best Singer".
+He represented Puerto Rico in the OTI Festival 2000 with the song "Con una canción", placing second.
 Vega received a hero's welcome upon his return to the island and was honored by the Puerto Rico House of Representatives and Senate for his distinguished career of 20 years.